MockingbirdME/Flax_RPG/documentation/08 - Money & Equipment/markdown.md

       - Reload Rules: loading a bow with a ready arrow requires one action point and no stamina, a character may hold up to their rank in the *bows secondary skill (ranged combat)* arrows ready while using the weapon.
       - Base Close Range: twenty plus twice the weapon's *heavy* value hexes.
       - Base Range Increment: twenty plus twice the weapon's *heavy* value hexes.
-      - Base Damage: equal to one plus the level of its *heavy* trait, if the character wielding it suffers any level of disadvantage due to the *heavy* trait reduce the base damage by the same amount.
+      - Base Damage: equal to one plus the level of its *heavy* trait, if the character wielding it suffers any number of penalty dice due to the *heavy* trait reduce the base damage by the same amount.
-      - Base Armor Piercing Value: equal to the level of its *heavy* trait minus one, if the character wielding it suffers any level of disadvantage due to the *heavy* trait reduce the base armor piercing value by the same amount.
+      - Base Armor Piercing Value: equal to the level of its *heavy* trait minus one, if the character wielding it suffers any number of penalty dice due to the *heavy* trait reduce the base armor piercing value by the same amount.
       - Additional Success Uses: one damage or minus one damage and plus one armor piercing value.
     - *crossbow*
       - Weapon Strength: all crossbows have the strength trait, usually between 4 and 10, many of its other stats are derived from the value of these traits.